-One of the least dense substances on Earth, Aerogel is a foam-like solid material that holds its shape despite being 99.98 per cent air.
-Aerogel has super-insulating properties, two to four times the insulating power of traditional fiberglass or foam insulation.
+One of the least dense substances on Earth and another construction technology disrupting the industry is Aerogel.
+Aerogel is a foam-like solid material that holds its shape despite being 99.98 per cent air.
+Aerogel has super-insulating properties, two to four times the insulating power of traditional fibreglass or foam insulation.
 Though still relatively expensive, Aerogel insulation has been used in a number of installations in buildings internationally.

 Can 3D printing help bring the laborious, complicated and intricate designs resigned to previous centuries, back in fashion?
 Architectural engineer Dr Phillippe Block seems to think so.